jsnsimpson/tilisty/README.md

 tilisty
 =======

+Requirements: Java VM v7.0 or above.
+The application will prompt an update if you have Java 6 or below.

 TItanium LIve STYle - edit your titanium styles live on screen to save the time recompiling to see visible changes.

 Usage Instructions: